What is Uni Pasta?

 Instructions

-- Add 2 tbsp olive oil and 2 cloves garlic to a cold frying pan.
+- Pour 2000 ml water into a large pot, add 2 tsp salt and bring to a boil.
+While you wait, add 2 tbsp olive oil and 2 cloves garlic to a cold frying pan.
 Heat on low and fry until the garlic is lightly golden and fragrant.
-Remove the garlic pieces and eat them on their own or save them for another dish (great with salads etc!)
+Remove the garlic pieces, they won't be used in this recipe but you can save them for another dish (great with salads, ramen etc)

 - Add the 50 g red onion and 1 anchovy fillet.
 Fry until the onion is slightly softened.

-- Once the onion is softened, add 200 g dry pasta to the boiling pot of water and cook until al dente (generally 1-2 minutes less than the packaging states).
+- Once the onion is softened, add 200 g dry spaghetti to the pot of boiling salted water and cook until al dente (generally 1-2 minutes less than the packaging states).

 - Add 3 tbsp canned tomato and 3 tbsp white wine to the frying pan.

-- Once the cream is heated through and almost bubbling, add ¼ tsp salt and 50-100 g sea urchins “uni”.
+- Once the cream is heated through and almost bubbling, reduce the heat and add ¼ tsp salt and 85 g sea urchins (uni) (optional: save 1 tsp of uni per serving for garnish).
 Break up the uni and mix it into the sauce.

-- Once the pasta is cooked, transfer it to the pan with the sauce and turn off the heat.
-Add 1 tsp unsalted butter.
+- Once the pasta is cooked, drain it and add it to the sauce.
+Turn off the heat and add 1 tsp butter.

 - Mix until the pasta is fully coated and the butter has melted into the sauce.

-- Transfer to serving plates and top with 2 pinches ground black pepper and parsley .
+- Place the pasta on serving plates and top with the reserved uni.
+Sprinkle with ground black pepper and fresh parsley, and enjoy!

 Leave a rating and a comment